telegram-bot-sdk/telegram-bot-sdk/README.md

 Thank you for considering contributing to the project.
 Please review the [CONTRIBUTING][link-contributing] guidelines before submitting any pull requests.

+## Security

+If you discover a security vulnerability within this package, please email Syed at `syed at lukonet.com`.
+All security vulnerabilities will be promptly addressed.
+You may view our full security policy [here][link-security-policy].

 ## Credits

 - [Syed Irfaq R.][link-author]